purvalpatel/NVIDIA-AI-Stack/context-switching.md

 LLM processing → Generate response. <br>
 Output → Is the generated response safe? <br>
 Return response → Send it to the user. <br>

+Process of automatically or manually reviewing user-generated or AI-generated content to identify and filter content that violates policies.

+### tool for Content moderation prevention
+1. Nvidia Nemo Guardrails
+2. Custom ML models
+3. OpenAI Moderation.